Shamanthkrishna/Python-Projects/README.md

 5. **Age Calculator**
    - A Python script that calculates your approximate age based on the birthdate you enter, allowing you to try again if needed.

+6. **Execution Time Calculator**
+   - A Python script that calculates and displays the execution time for generating an acronym from the phrase "Data Base Management System".